MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - For purchase protection, an AI risk model is run that generates a risk score for the transaction.
 Therefore, these rules contain both prior-to-all-scoring clauses and post-risk scoring clauses.
 - For account protection, a bot model is run in addition to a risk model.
 These models generate a bot score and risk score, respectively.
 Therefore, these rules contain prior-to-all-scoring clauses, post-bot-scoring clauses, and post-risk-scoring clauses.
 - For custom assessments, no AI models are run, and these rules contain only prior-to-all-scoring clauses.
+- Assessments created using the [Assessment wizard](assessment-create-new.md#assessment-wizard-overview) don’t have a concept of prior-to-scoring and post-scoring clauses.
+Instead, all clauses are executed sequentially (top to bottom) based on the order they are listed in the rule.

 #### Prior-to-all-scoring clauses